 Every day, the walls of your colon shed and replace cells in the same way that your skin does.
 These cells are carried along your gastrointestinal system and end up in your stool.
 A stool DNA test, also known as the Cologuard test, examines the cells in your stool to see if the DNA shows any genetic changes associated with cancer.

-The stool DNA test often finds gene mutations early, when cancer is easier to treat and less likely to be fatal.
+The stool DNA test for colon cancer often finds gene mutations early, when cancer is easier to treat and less likely to be fatal.
 It can also sometimes indicate that the colon has polyps.
 These can also be removed, which can prevent cancer from developing at all.
 Studies have shown that the Cologuard test is more accurate than other non-invasive colon cancer screening procedures, such as the fecal immunochemical test, or FIT.

 If your doctor thinks a stool DNA test is the right kind of colon cancer screening for you, you will be sent an at-home kit.
 You will use the kit to collect a single stool sample, following the instructions that are sent with the collection materials.